On Multivariate Singular Spectrum Analysis: Tensor and Matrix Variants: Introduction

+{ \textbf{Parameter selection.} Herein, we give guidance about the selection of the two algorithmic parameters $L$ and $k$ introduced above.
+Guided by our finite-sample results in Sections \ref{sec:main_results} and \ref{sec:hankel_calculus}, the optimal value for $L$ in mSSA is $\sqrt{\min(N, T)T}$. { Further, guided by Property \ref{property:te_error_rates}, the optimal value for $L$ in tSSA is $\sqrt{T}$. } On the other hand, we select $k$ in a data-driven manner.
+In particular, using cross-validation, we either choose $k$ based on the thresholding procedure outlined in [5] or as the minimum number of singular values capturing $ > 90\%$ of its spectral energy.
+See Section \ref{ssec:evidence} and Appendix \ref{ssec:params} for details. }

+{\bf Page vs. Hankel mSSA.} See Appendix \ref{sec:hankel_vs_page} for a detailed discussion of the various benefits and drawbacks of the using the Page matrix representation as we propose in both our mSSA variants, instead of the Hankel representation used in the original mSSA.

-{\bf Empirical performance of mSSA.} { This variant of the mSSA algorithm, fully described above, is arguably quite simple, with its major steps consisting of simply singular value thresholding and ordinary least squares.
-A key question is -- how well does it perform empirically?} In {Table \ref{table:stat_nrmse}}, we provide a summary comparison of mSSA's performance for imputation and forecasting on benchmark datasets with respect to state-of-the-art time series algorithms.
-We find that by using the stacked Page matrix in mSSA, it greatly improves performance over SSA; thus, indicating that mSSA is effectively utilizing information {\em across} multiple time series.
-Further, it performs competitively or outperforms neural network based methods, such as LSTM and DeepAR\footnote{It is worth noting that for each benchmark dataset, the effective rank (see Section \ref{ssec:evidence} for the definition of effective rank) of the stacked Page matrix effectively explains the relative performance of mSSA; the lower the effective rank, the better mSSA's relative performance.
-See Section \ref{ssec:evidence} and Table \ref{table:rank} for details.}.
-However, aside from the recent theoretical analysis of SSA in \cite{SSA_Sigmetrics, pcr_jasa}, theoretical explanation of the success of mSSA has been absent.
-This begs the question:
+{ {\bf Empirical performance.} A key question here is how well do our proposed variants (mSSA and tSSA) perform empirically?
+In Table \ref{table:stat_nrmse}, we provide a summary comparison of mSSA's performance for imputation and forecasting on benchmark datasets with respect to state-of-the-art time series algorithms.
+We find that by using the stacked Page matrix in mSSA, it greatly improves performance over SSA; indicating that mSSA is effectively utilizing information {\em across} multiple time series.
+Surprisingly, our variant of mSSA performs competitively or outperforms popular neural network based methods, such as LSTM and DeepAR---we note that these state-of-the-art neural network based methods have no associated theoretical analysis.
+Further, it significantly outperforms classical multivariate forecasting methods such as VAR.

+For tSSA, we evaluate its effectiveness in imputing/de-noising a multivariate time series relative to mSSA (i.e. the matrix-based approach).
+Pleasingly, we find that the empirical results agree with our theoretical analysis, where tSSA outperforms mSSA in the regime $T \ge N \ge T^{1/3}$, and mSSA performs better when $T \ge N^3$.
+See Figure \ref{fig:tssaA} for more details.

+Indeed, apart from its use in practice, the empirical performance of both variants strongly motivates a theoretical analysis of when and why mSSA and tSSA work.